victor-munoz/EndlessRecyclerView/README.md

 # My Endless RecyclerView

-Source code of the Android app, using Retrofit,Materials, Picasso, Butterknife and  palette
+Source code of the Android app, using Retrofit, Materials, Picasso, Butterknife and  palette

 ## App Features